zaphosting/docs/docs/source_metamod_installation.md

 ---
 id: source_metamod_installation
-title: Source Games Install Source Mod and Meta Mod on server
+title: Install Source Mod and Meta Mod on server
 description: Information how to install Source Mod and Meta Mod on your Source Gameserver from ZAP-Hosting - ZAP-Hosting.com documentation
 sidebar_label: Installation
 ---